-CVS Caremark Specialty Pharmacy will allow you to receive your first prescription from any participating pharmacy.
-However, after the initial prescription is filled, all remaining prescriptions must be filled by CVS Caremark Specialty Pharmacy.
-CVS Caremark Specialty Pharmacy will manage all of your prescriptions and a Patient Care Coordinator will work with you to ensure you receive the care you need.
+CVS/caremark Specialty Pharmacy will allow you to receive your first prescription in the HIV and transplant therapeutic categories from any participating pharmacy.
+Initial fills of specialty prescriptions in other therapeutic classes and all refill specialty prescriptions are limited to dispensing from CVS/caremark Specialty Pharmacy.
+CVS/caremark Specialty Pharmacy will manage all of your prescriptions and a Patient Care Coordinator will work with you to ensure you receive the care you need.
 Your specialty drugs will be delivered to your home within a reasonable time, usually within 24 hours.
 Included with your specialty drugs will be all your needed supplies - needles, syringes, alcohol swabs and sharps containers, at no additional cost to you.

-Additional information, including a current listing of the drugs that must be purchased through the CVS Caremark Specialty Pharmacy can be obtained by calling 800-237-2767.
+Additional information, including a current listing of the drugs that must be purchased through the CVS/caremark Specialty Pharmacy can be obtained by calling 800-237-2767.